Operators/Producers by County

-In Figures 5.5 and 5.6 we consider changes that occurred in the numbers of principal farm operators by county.
+In Figures 5.5 and 5.6 we consider changes that occurred in the numbers of principal farm operators/ producers by county.
 The number of principal farm operators for whom farming was their primary occupation increased from 2007 to 2012 in Massachusetts by nearly 300 operators.
-Only four counties (Barnstable, Bristol, Nantucket and Plymouth) saw declines in the number of principal farm operators who considered farming their primary occupation.
-The numbers of principal farm operators who did not consider farming their primary occupation declined in all but four counties (Hampden, Hampshire, Nantucket and Worcester.
+Only four counties (Barnstable, Bristol, Nantucket, and Plymouth) saw declines in the number of principal farm operators who considered farming their primary occupation in 2012.
+The numbers of principal farm operators who did not consider farming their primary occupation declined in all but four counties (Hampden, Hampshire, Nantucket, and Worcester in 2012.
 In some counties, farmers who considered farming as their primary occupation may have made the change to a greater reliance on off-farm income.
-For some counties, Barnstable, Bristol and Plymouth, we can conclude that there was a net exit from farming for both full and part-time farmers.
+For some counties, Barnstable, Bristol, and Plymouth, we can conclude that there was a net exit from farming for both full and part-time farmers.